pgadmin-org/pgadmin4/docs/en_US/import_export_data.rst

   server should import data to a table from a file.
 The default is *Import*.

 * Enter the name of the source or target file in the *Filename* field.
-  Optionally, select the *Browser* icon (ellipsis) to the right to navigate into a directory and select a file.
+  Optionally, select the *Browse* icon (ellipsis) to the right to navigate into a directory and select a file.

 * Use the drop-down listbox in the *Format* field to specify the file type.